Performance Tracking > 2014 Hurricane Season |

 WebSitePulse reports the following results from web performance measurement of the Hurricane- and disaster-related websites:

-The typical shopping transaction took the least time for floridadisaster.org visitors - 0.000 sec., while the visitors of salvationarmy.org had to be the most patient, as the shopping transaction there took in average of 0.000 sec.
+The typical shopping transaction took the least time for redcross.org visitors - 0.298 sec., while the visitors of salvationarmy.org had to be the most patient, as the shopping transaction there took in average of 3.093 sec.

-monitored website delivered above-the-average response times for its transactions, while five of them demonstrated below-the-average daily performance.
+Two of the monitored websites delivered above-the-average response times for their transactions, while three of them demonstrated below-the-average daily performance.

 Four websites were available with no interruptions - 100%.